-Mission Statement – If you want to show your visitors what your website or brand stands for, what your goals, aspirations are, etc. Consider adding a short version of your mission statement in your footer.
+Mission Statement – If you want to show your visitors what your website or brand stands for, your goals, aspirations, etc. Consider adding a short version of your mission statement in your footer.
 If you have an extended version of your MS, you could always add a link to it.

 Extra Options For Website Footer

-Bio – If your website is a personal brand site or blog, you could also add a short bio about yourself including a photo to help add some human element to your website.
-You can then add a link to your about page where visitors can click on to learn more.
+Bio – If your website is a personal brand site or blog, you could also add a short bio about yourself, including a photo to help add some human element to your website.
+You can then add a link to your About page that visitors can click on to learn more.

-CTA – Do you have sales pages, best selling product pages, affiliate pages that you want to promote further?
+CTA – Do you have sales pages, best-selling product pages, or affiliate pages that you want to promote further?
 How about linking to them in your footer anchor text?

-Social Proof & Follow Us Icons – If you want to show off your social media influence or get people to follow you on your most active social networks, consider adding some social profiles and perhaps the number of subscribers/followers you have for each profile in the footer for social proof.
-You could even create a pre footer area for these, like the one shown below!
+Social Proof & Follow Us Icons – If you want to show off your social media influence or get people to follow you on your most active social networks, consider adding some social profiles and perhaps the number of subscribers/followers you have for each shape in the footer for social proof.
+You could even create a pre-footer area for these, like the one below!

-Site Map – A Site Map essentially helps search engines to get a better understanding of the structure of your website and content.
+Site Map – A Site Map helps search engines better understand the structure of your website and content.
 Many websites will choose to have a link to their SiteMap besides their copyright info in a sub-footer.

 Social Sharing Tools – Social sharing buttons can also be placed in the footer.
-It make easier for your visitors to share your page with their social media friends and followers.
+It makes it easier for visitors to share your page with their social media friends and followers.

 Don’t Have On Your Website Footer

-Great, so what about items that shouldn’t be in your website footer?
+Great, so what about items that should be outside your website footer?
 Let’s take a look: Page view counters and traffic stats widgets.
 Direct affiliate links.
 Embedded social media feeds.
 Advertisements.
-It really depends on what platform you’re using to build your website.
-For WordPress users, for instance, there are a number of premium quality footer plugins you could try out.
+It depends on what platform you’re using to build your website.
+For WordPress users, for instance, there are several premium quality footer plugins you could try out.